 - 250 g unsalted butter

-Additionally: caster sugar for sprinkling the cake.
+Additionally: icing sugar for sprinkling the cake.

 How to make Madam Walewska cake.

-Shortcrust pastry: sift the flour onto the pastry board, add the caster sugar, diced margarine, baking powder and baking soda.
+Shortcrust pastry: sift the flour onto the pastry board, add the icing sugar, diced margarine, baking powder and baking soda.
 Chop all the ingredients with a knife until they start coming together.
 At that point, add the sour cream and egg yolks.
 Fold the pastry then place it in the fridge for 30 minutes.

 Once removed from the fridge, divide the pastry into two parts.
 Roll out each part and lay it on a tin lined with baking paper.
 Poke the bottom of the pastry with a fork, then brush it with half of the plum jam and sprinkle with half of the chopped walnuts.
 Prepare the second part of the pastry the same way.